Royals overcome Ohtani's 2 HRs, 8 RBIs to beat Angels 12-11 - NewsBreak

 Royals overcome Ohtani's 2 HRs, 8 RBIs to beat Angels 12-11

-ANAHEIM, Calif. — (AP) — Shohei Ohtani hit two three-run homers, including a dramatic tying drive in the bottom of the ninth inning.
-He drove in a career-high eight runs, the most by a Japanese-born player in major league history.

-And somehow, it still was not enough for his Los Angeles Angels to beat the Kansas City Royals.

-Whit Merrifield led off the 11th inning with an RBI double, and the Royals overcame Ohtani’s historic performance for a 12-11 victory Tuesday night.
+ANAHEIM, Calif.
+(AP) — Shohei Ohtani hit two three-run homers and drove in a career-high eight runs, but Whit Merrifield led off the 11th inning with an RBI double before the Kansas City Royals hung on for a 12-11 victory over the Los Angeles Angels on Tuesday night.

-Ohtani crushed a 423-foot homer in the sixth and a tying, 438-foot shot in the ninth, giving him the biggest RBI game of his five-year stateside career.
-The AL MVP then set the single-game record for RBIs by a Japanese-born player with a sacrifice fly in the 11th inning.
+Ohtani crushed a 423-foot homer in the sixth and a game-tying, 438-foot shot in the ninth, giving him the biggest RBI game of his five-year stateside career.
+The AL MVP then set the single-game major league record for RBIs by a Japanese-born player with a sacrifice fly in the 11th inning.

-Although he never complains publicly, Ohtani would be perfectly justified in feeling frustrated by his Los Angeles teammates' tepid pitching performance behind his latest heroics.
-But the Royals knew they won with some remarkable hitting of their own, including landmark games for both Carlos Santana and rookie Bobby Witt Jr.

-“That's one of the most fun games I've ever been a part of," said Witt, who had his first multi-homer game while driving in a career-high four runs.
-“Just top to bottom, there was a lot of energy going on.
-It was a blast. ...
-Every time Ohtani or (Mike) Trout come up to the plate, you hold your breath a little bit out there.
-It's fun to watch them play, and hopefully they don't do as much damage as they did against us (tonight)."

-Ohtani's eighth RBI wasn't enough, because Merrifield and Kyle Isbel both drove in runs off Jose Quijada (0-2) earlier in the 11th.
+But Ohtani's eighth RBI wasn't enough after Merrifield and Kyle Isbel drove in runs off Jose Quijada (0-2) earlier in the 11th.

 Dylan Coleman (2-1) stranded two Angels runners in the 10th.

+Kansas City then led 10-7 entering the bottom of the ninth after Santana’s late RBI single and Witt’s two-run homer, but Tyler Wade singled and Mike Trout walked before Ohtani drove them home with that no-doubt blast to right.

+Jared Walsh doubled, tripled and homered while driving in two runs for the Angels, but fell just short of hitting for his second cycle in 11 days.

 Santana began his monster game with an RBI double and a two-run homer before adding RBI singles in the sixth and eighth.
-Witt homered in the first inning, added an RBI double off the wall in the seventh and delivered a two-run homer in the ninth.
+Witt homered in the first inning, added an RBI double in the seventh and delivered a two-run homer in the ninth.

+The Royals' offense was solid early against rookie Reid Detmers, who has struggled since throwing a no-hitter last month.
+Witt connected for his ninth homer after a 10-pitch at-bat in the first, and Santana added a two-run shot in the fourth.

 SHYCYCLE